dapplets/dapplet-docs/docs/ex15-server-connection.md

   const serverUrl = await Core.storage.get('serverUrl');
   ```

-2. Then we have to create a connection with the server. `Core.connect` have its own state, so we have to provide the default state and its type or interface.
+2. Then we have to create a connection with the server. `Core.connect` has its own state, so we have to provide the default state and its type or interface.

   ```typescript
   interface IDappState { amount: any }